 This was our take on top task manager apps that help teams stay productive even far away from offices.
 There are plenty of other platforms on the market — make sure to check them out as well.

-Keep in mind that the path to a perfect task management platform is different for each team and depends on the budget, the tech-savvy of your employees, and personal preferences.
+Keep in mind that the path to a perfect task management app is different for each team and depends on the budget, the tech-savvy of your employees, and personal preferences.
 That’s why it’s alright to take as much time as needed to find the tool that fits your needs — the gain will be worth the effort.